What we know: Sudan generals' deadly fight for power

 Issued on: Modified:

-Khartoum (AFP) – Nearly 100 civilians have died and hundreds wounded in ongoing battles between Sudan's regular army and a powerful paramilitary force after long-running bitter brinkmanship spilled into conflict.
+Khartoum (AFP) – Over 300 people have died and hundreds wounded in ongoing battles between Sudan's regular army and a powerful paramilitary force after long-running bitter brinkmanship spilled into conflict.

 Together, they seized power in a 2021 coup.